Vanshbit138/inventory-manager/README.md

 ---

-*Built with ❤️ as part of a comprehensive Python learning journey*
+*Built as part of a comprehensive Python learning journey*